FEMALE SOLO TRAVEL: HOW TO HAVE A SAFE and COMFORTABLE and FUN TRIP

 · Sign up to a meetup group or a Facebook group for your city of travel.
 If you go out - a live music venue or a concert is the safest choice.

 Before diving into details about how to have a safe and comfortable time traveling solo as a female, let me highlight some fun parts of your adventure.

 The events I get into by jumping into fun looking public events I see!
 There are all kinds of public carnivals you may encounter during your trip (or maybe even time your trip for them!), to have a great time!
 You could encounter live music events, or maybe public Zumba events, and other public dancing, like salsa dancing on the streets of old town Nice at night.

 I even got into a political event once, swept in by the energy!:) That was in Barcelona…

-… Or you can actually talk to everyone around you and people as people are more relaxed and outgoing during these kinds of events, so you will connect to people, and even make new friends!
+Or you can just talk to everyone around you as people are more relaxed and outgoing during these kinds of events, so you will connect with people, and even make new friends!
 You will start feeling very connected to the city you are in!